OUR INSTRUCTORS

 Marissa Moschette is a born and raised Jersey girl who has recently relocated to the beautiful foothills of Golden Colorado.
 Marissa has been studying dance since the age of 3 and heavily involved in the Competition Dance world since five.
 She has studied in many areas including: Ballet, Jazz, Lyrical, Modern, Hip-Hop, Tap, and Ballroom.
 While training, she has had the honor and pleasure of dancing with tappers such as Anthony Morigerato, Hillary-Marie, Toby Harris, Mike Minery, and even the feet of Mummbles, the penguin of happy feet, Savion Glover.

 Marissa attended Rutgers University and graduated from Mason Gross School of Preforming Arts with a Bachelor in Fine Arts.
 Before moving to Colorado, Marissa had been teaching and guest choreographing at numerous competitive studios throughout the Tri-State Area in styles of Jazz, Modern, Hip-Hop, and Tap for the past 9 years.
 While creating and building new tap programs for three different studios, she was also very successful in her choreography for competition.
-Not only has she received many choreography and special judges awards for her dances but has also received an invitation to The World Dance Championship with the Star Dance Alliance for the
+Not only has she received many choreography and special judges awards for her dances but has also received an invitation to The World Dance Championship with the Star Dance Alliance for the dance “Welcome to Bikini Bottom”.
+Miss Marissa Moschette is no stranger to the competition dance world and is eager to dive back in with Denver Dance Authority.

 ILANA AMARIA

 Ilana’s performing arts journey began at age four.
 She trained in Ballet, Tap, Lyrical, Musical Theater, and Jazz, and later discovered her love for contemporary dance and choreography.
-She is passionate about using movement as a tool for story-telling and as a medium of expression.
+She is passionate about using movement as a tool for story-telling and expression.
 Ilana has long believed that dance is a paradigm of connection and collaboration.
 She is excited to share in the joys of dance with her students and to help bring their artistry and enthusiasm to the broader community.

 Instructor